edwardzjl/friendly-id/README.md

 **⚠️ Important**: 0.4.0 introduces breaking changes from previous versions:

-- `str(FriendlyUUID)` now returns base62 format instead of standard UUID format
+- `str(FriendlyID)` now returns base62 format instead of standard UUID format
 - Use `.standard` property when you need the standard UUID string format
 - JSON serialization will use base62 format by default
 - Update any code that expects `str(uuid)` to return standard UUID format